Skip to main content

 Fundamentals

-The conversation about your body during the often begins with a sense of profound, sometimes disorienting, change.
+The conversation about your body during the menopausal transition often begins with a sense of profound, sometimes disorienting, change.
 It might be the quality of your sleep, a shift in your emotional baseline, or a new and unwelcome thermal intensity that visits without warning.
 These experiences are valid, tangible signals from your internal environment.

 They are the perceptible results of a fundamental recalibration within your body’s intricate communication network.
 At the center of this recalibration is the decline of estrogen, a hormone whose influence extends far beyond reproductive cycles.
 Your cardiovascular system, in particular, has maintained a lifelong, protective relationship with estrogen.
 Understanding the changing dynamics of this relationship is the first step toward navigating your future health with intention and clarity.